velinbta/Programing-Advanced-Java-2023/StreamsFilesDirectories/SumLines-01/README.txt

 1. Sum Lines
-Write a program that reads a text file ("input.txt" from the Resources - Exercises(find in repository)) and prints on the console the sum of the ASCII symbols of each of its lines.
+Write a program that reads a text file ("input.txt" from the Resources - Exercises(task directory)) and prints on the console the sum of the ASCII symbols of each of its lines.
 Use BufferedReader in combination with FileReader.

 Examples: